longphan12/MarketAnalyzer/README.md

 4. Export to PDF for sharing

 ## Sample reports
-- Can be viewed in REPORTS directory
+- Can be viewed in REPORTS directory.

 ## Future Updates
 The tool is designed to accommodate future quarterly reports through: